 Investment case summary

 Initially, we were attracted by the commercial potential of the company’s novel and disruptive nanopore technology, which we continue to believe to be substantial.
 Our confidence in the investment case has grown over time, as its experienced management team has continued to execute its vision successfully.
 As with many disruptors, Oxford Nanopore’s journey hasn’t always been completely trouble-free.
 In 2012-13, it encountered technical challenges around the membrane that held its nanopores, which required extra time and capital to resolve, delaying its introduction to market.
-Ultimately, however, the business has overcome these developmental challenges and is now starting its serious commercial journey.
+Ultimately, however, the business has overcome these developmental challenges and is now commercialising its technology.

 Oxford Nanopore has a growing product offering, with devices that range from small, handled-in-the-field technologies to bigger and more powerful machines capable of analysing large numbers of samples.
 The company’s novel nanopore sequencing technology can be used in a wide range of fields such as diagnostics and precision medicine, agriculture, food and water testing, as well as traditional uses in scientific research.

 The pocket-size MinION, introduced in 2014, has been successfully used in labs and in the field, in a variety of projects including sequencing human and crop genomes, real-time tracking of pathogen outbreaks including Zika, Lassa and Ebola, to research cancer genetics, and to understand the complex biological composition of wastewater, seawater and ice.
-Its newly launched PromethION – a benchtop, on-demand, very high-throughput device – is designed for very large projects or large numbers of samples.
+Meanwhile, PromethION – a benchtop, on-demand, very high-throughput device – is designed for very large projects, large numbers of samples and long read sequencing.

 With a rapidly growing customer base and increasing global reach, Oxford Nanopore is now expanding its commercial and manufacturing operations as well as continuing to invest in innovation.
 We are very confident that the company is poised to deliver strong growth in the years ahead.